bmgjet/RECustomBots/README.md

 Identifiyer Seperated by "."<br>
 BMGBOT.Kitname.Stationary.Health.AttackRange.Roamrange.Cooldown.Replaceitems.Parachute.Name
 <br>
 *  Kitname = the name of the kit to put on the bot.
-0 for no kit
+Leave blank for no kit.
+If using gender based kits seperate kitnames Male^Female
 *  Stationary = 0 false / 1 true.
 Not move from spawner unless triggered
 *  Health = how much health bot has, 0 for default
 *  AttackRange = How far before bot attacks triggers